Once (musical): Buenos Aires (2019)

 This production (locally translated Una vez en la vida) debuted in Buenos Aires at the Metropolitan Sura Theatre on 12 April 2019 and starring Eliseo Barrionuevo and Paula Reca.
 The production closed on 4 August 2019.

-UK Tour (2019–2020)
+UK tour (2019–2020)

-In June 2019 it was announced that Once will embark on its first ever UK Tour featuring Daniel Healy (musician) as Guy and Emma Lucia as Girl.
+In June 2019 it was announced that Once will embark on its first ever UK Tour featuring Daniel Healy as Guy and Emma Lucia as Girl.
 The tour will open at the Ashcroft Playhouse, Fairfield Halls in December 2019.
 The UK Tour was prematurely cancelled as a result of the COVID-19 pandemic and as yet has not been rescheduled.